amelia-long/8-week-sql-challenge/foodie_fi/readme.md

 ### 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?

+My approach here gets a count of customers who have downgraded, however it would probably be better to use a window function to capture this data, because it is possible that a customer could have subscribed to pro monthly, then upgraded to pro annual, then downgraded to basic monthly (for example) and would be counted by this query.
+That's not necessarily what the company wants to know.
+A window function would capture direct downgrades from pro monthly to basic monthly and disregard indirect downgrades.

 ```
 WITH plan_1 AS
 (